Published by: Geoff FiskLast updated: March 14, 2022 3:09 pm EDT

-Why is it important to know the terms?
+Why is it important to know the main poker terminology?

 Poker is full of common terms known only to those familiar with the game.
 Sitting in a live poker game for the first time, for example, will expose you to terms like the following: